ethersphere/ethereum-environments/README.md

     vagrant box add --name ubuntu14.04 --provider virtualbox http://cloud-images.ubuntu.com/vagrant/trusty/current/trusty-server-cloudimg-amd64-vagrant-disk1.box

-optional. vagrant-aws can be used to manage remote aws vms with vagrant.
+vagrant-aws is used to manage remote aws vm-s with vagrant.

     vagrant plugin install vagrant-aws

 ## base OS for VMs

-The base OS used for VMs here is Ubuntu 14.04 (trusty):
+The base OS used for VMs here is cutting edge Ubuntu 14.04 (trusty):

 - AWS EC2 eu-west-1 region ami: ami-335da344
 - vagrant box: http://cloud-images.ubuntu.com/vagrant/trusty/current/trusty-server-cloudimg-amd64-vagrant-disk1.box
--

 Note if you change to an older base OS, you need to make sure puppet 3.x is installed on the VM (not locally).
 For instance, ubuntu precise has puppet 2.7.x which is too old; to upgrade to puppet 3.x follow http://docs.puppetlabs.com/guides/puppetlabs_package_repositories.html#for-debian-and-ubuntu:

     wget https://apt.puppetlabs.com/puppetlabs-release-precise.deb